Deshenfektion/MarioTodo/README.md

 ## Motivation

-I wanted to break away from the standard, often dull look of todo apps and build something that’s actually fun to use.
-Inspired by the nostalgic design of Super Mario, I aimed to combine productivity with a playful interface—making completing tasks feel more like winning a level than checking a box.
+I wanted to break away from the standard, often dull look of todo apps and wanted to build something that’s actually fun to use and look at!

 🔗 [Live App](https://todo-list-six-puce.vercel.app/)